LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * WatchApp
 * WatchAppExtension

 If you have built using Xcode, then at least the Loop identifier will appear with the name `XC com.TEAMID.loopkit.Loop`.
 There may be other names that start with XC and have other ending words; they can be ignored.
 Only the six listed above are of interest.
-The WatchAppExtension may be all in lower case if it starts with XC.
 If you are bothered by a lot of extra identifiers, see [Delete Identifiers](#delete-identifiers).
 But they don't hurt anything.

 The graphic below shows the identifiers before (top portion) and after (lower portion) the Action: Add Identifiers is executed for an individual who previously built Loop 2.2.9.
 The green rectangles highlight the four identifiers that need to be updated before moving on to the Create Certificates step.